snowplow/snowbridge/docs/documentation/concepts/batching-model.md

 # Batching model

 Messages are processed in batches according to how the source provides data.
-The Kinesis and Pubsub sources provide data in single-events, so no batching is possible at present.
-The SQS source is batched according to how the SQS queue returns them.
+The Kinesis and Pubsub sources provide data in event-by-event, data is handled in batches of 1 event.
+The SQS source is batched according to how the SQS queue returns events.

 Transformations always handle individual messages at a time.